This article shows you how SSProtect uses built-in capabilities for :Respond Integrity Remediation that repairs corrupted data content.

 :Confidential, as you know, is the built-in service component that delivers data encryption using our patented cryptographic offloading methodology.
 This approach isolates decryption keys from the host computer while at the same time providing a simple, secure means for KODiAC to store secure Version Instances for later recall.
 This is the source material for :Recover Archive content, which is vastly different from the approach used by traditional, scheduled Backup operations that copy data: Because :Recover retains secured Version Instances when and as they are changed, as a natural extension of the underlying offloading methodology, Backup materials are not impacted by subsequent, unsecured changes to host-based ciphertext content.*

 By the same token, :Recover Restore uses the same cloud-managed data access logic that's called into action when you access protected content on your host computer.
-This maintains a highly-reliable mechanism for delivering secured content instead of using independent Restore operations the attempt to move or copy data when necessary, increasing Restore reliability and precision.
+This maintains a highly-reliable mechanism for delivering secured content instead of using independent Restore operations that may not succeed (and don't get used except in critical situations - the worst time to find out there's a problem).

-Perhaps most importantly, AES Data Encryption does not provide Integrity assurances.
-Though AES can detect some errors in ciphertext input data, it cannot provide full Integrity Assurances. :Confidential integrates HMAC-SHA512 into the protection/ offloading mechanism with special care taken to avoid issues with Generic Composition, as described in our Insights article, All Crypto !Are Created Equal.
+Perhaps most importantly, AES Data Encryption does not provide Integrity assurance despite that it can detect some errors in ciphertext input data. :Confidential integrates HMAC-SHA512 into the protection/ offloading mechanism with special care taken to avoid issues with Generic Composition, as described in our Insights article, All Crypto !Are Created Equal.

 * The KODiAC Managed Data Archive doesn't overwrite stored content instances when secured data is processed, it creates new Archive Version Instances that make up the set of materials available for later recall.